-Your Turn: Become A Virtual Assistant In 90 Days Or Less
+Your Turn: Become A Virtual Assistant + Get High Paying Clients In 90 Days Or Less

 Becoming a virtual assistant is a really easy online business to start.
 You don’t need to have experience, you don’t need a degree, and you don’t need crazy money.
-If you just follow my proven road map and have a learner’s attitude, you can build your own successful virtual assistant business using the methods I told you about.
+If you just follow my proven road map and have a learner’s attitude, you can build your own successful virtual assistant business using the methods I listed above.

 I hope this guide has helped you understand the process and what it takes!

-If you’re really serious about making a full time income online as a virtual assistant and you’re ready to get started now, shoot me an email at firstname.lastname@example.org to get on the waitlist for my free webinar training.
+If you’re serious about making a full time income online as a virtual assistant and you’re ready to get your business started, check out my free training at onlinebizacademy.com.

-In this training, I’ll dive deeper into the methods I talked about in this post and really give you a detailed road map for building your own virtual assistant business and make a full time income online in the next 90 days or less.
+In this training, I’ll dive deeper into the methods I talked about in this post and really give you a detailed road map for building your own online business and make a full time income online in the next 90 days.
 See you inside!